lightlace/cpp-docs.de-de/docs/mfc/reference/sockaddr-structure.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 040985df34f2613b4e4fae29498721aef15d50cb
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 28984fcc5614a5f901a01ffdeff4ea5f360f63fc
+ms.openlocfilehash: 269d20023d1f95a82c62244a0e77b2b902ba0b19
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="sockaddr-structure"></a>SOCKADDR-Struktur
+# <a name="sockaddr-structure"></a>SOCKADDR Structure
-Die `SOCKADDR`-Struktur wird verwendet, um die Adresse eines Internetprotokolls (IP) für einen Computer zu speichern, der an einer Windows Socket-Kommunikation teilnimmt.
+The `SOCKADDR` structure is used to store an Internet Protocol (IP) address for a machine participating in a Windows Sockets communication.

 ## <a name="syntax"></a>Syntax